 • If testing shows high radon levels, install a passive radon-collection system below the crawlspace floor.

 • Insulate the interior of the walls and rim joists with rigid foam or spray polyurethane foam.
 Many builders use Thermax, a polyisocyanurate foam that in most jurisdictions does not require a thermal barrier or ignition barrier.
 (Alternatively, you can insulate the exterior of the walls.)
 If your crawlspace has stone-and-mortar walls, you must use closed-cell spray polyurethane foam.
-Install at least as much insulation as required by the 2012 IRC for basement walls: R-5 for climate zone 3, R-10 for climate zone 4 (except marine zone 4), and R-15 for marine zone 4 and climate zones 5, 6, 7, and 8.
+Install at least as much continuous insulation on the inside or outside as required by the 2012 IRC: R-5 for climate zone 3, R-10 for climate zone 4 (except marine zone 4), and R-15 for marine zone 4 and climate zones 5, 6, 7, and 8.
+(Insulation requirements for the 2015 and 2018 versions of the IRC are the same.)

 • Install an exhaust fan or a forced-air register as required by code (see “Code requirements for unvented crawlspaces,” facing page).
 Be sure that the fan does not exceed airflow requirements for the size of the crawlspace, since exhaust fans always carry an energy penalty.